FarronF/limerick-council-meetings/meetings/2018/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13 December 2017.md

 Irish Water Site Security team in order to complete the procurement process on this

 project.
-The elected Members will be updated when contractor has been appointed.--- 12.
+The elected Members will be updated when contractor has been appointed.
+---
+12.

 Question submitted by Councillor L. Galvin